-During scanning, the Optical Mark Reader read and recorded students' bubbled responses to SR and SPR items.
-The responses were included in the Preliminary Files and Final Score Files sent to the Development Contractor.
+During OMR scanning, the Optical Mark Reader read and recorded students' bubbled responses to SR and SPR items.
+The responses were included in the Final Score Files and Field Test Score Files sent to the Development Contractor.

 MI reported the student responses to SR and SPR items, but did not score, or apply a key to, SR or SPR items.
-This section sets the context for the scanning steps and should introduce the section.